Top 10 Summer Cocktails in NYC

-Anthony says: “Happy hour is every night until 11 PM!
+Jacob says: “Happy hour is every night until 11 PM!
 They rim the glass with chili powder — just the right amount of fire, leaving your mouth watering for another sip!”

 What: The Painkiller

-Where: The Lost Lady
+Where: The Lost Lady (temporarily closed)

 Deets: Truer marketing doesn’t exist; head over to Manhattan’s Alphabet City and try it for yourself.
 This potent yet piquant summer cocktail is made with seven different rums, coconut cream, fresh pineapple, orange, cane sugar and grated nutmeg.

-Anthony says: “Two of these and you will be lost.”
+Jacob says: “Two of these and you will be lost.”